vin3697/ESP32_S3/README.md

-## to do improvements / think about them:
+## To do improvements / think about them:

 * Naming of Variables
 * Passing by reference (actually needed?)